julianlk522/julianlk.com/content/tech-qna.md

 #### Why is an in-memory database sometimes preferred to a disk-based database?

-No I/O operations for storage or [serialization](https://en.wikipedia.org/wiki/Serialization) for transmission required, so reads / writes are fast.
+No I/O operations required for storage and no [serialization](https://en.wikipedia.org/wiki/Serialization) required for transmission, so reads / writes are fast.

 Not preferred when: